Maxamox Tablets is a brand of medicine containing the active ingredient amoxicillin.

 Be careful driving or operating machinery until you know how Maxamox affects you.
 Maxamox may cause tiredness or dizziness in some people.
 Make sure you know how you react to Maxamox before you drive a car, operate machinery or do anything else that may be dangerous if you are affected.

 Tell your doctor or pharmacist as soon as possible if you do not feel well while you are taking Maxamox.
 All medicines can have side effects.
 Sometimes they are serious, most of the time they are not.
 You may need medical treatment if you get some of the side effects.
+The most commonly reported adverse drug reactions (ADRs) are diarrhoea, nausea and skin rash.

 Ask your doctor or pharmacist to answer any questions you may have.